What are the common effects of grief?

 Numb –

-Sometimes people can feel numb after loss, or might not know what they are feeling.
+You can feel numb after loss, or might not know what you are feeling.